JelaniThompson/DevCircleTorontoHackathon/README.md

 https://github.com/JelaniThompson/DevCircleTorontoHackathon

+## Why?

+Many customers come to a store and ask employees if they have a certain article of clothing that they found online and employees attempt to find what they are looking for in their inventory.
+We made a bot that does that work instead.
+It analyzes a picture, recognizes the clothes in the picture, and recommend clothes from the store's inventory that look similar to it.

-## Use case
+## User story

-* The user is a loyal customer to the clothing store CandyBoxx (because of their great customer service and quality clothing options) and CandyBoxx uses the Shopify e-commerance platform to sell clothes
+* The user is a loyal customer to the clothing store CandyBoxx (because of their great customer service and quality clothing options) and CandyBoxx uses the Shopify e-commerce platform to sell clothes
 * User finds a picture of clothing on Pinterest, Tumblr, Facebook, etc... and wonder if CandyBoxx sells the clothes that are shown in the picture
 * User uploads that picture to CandyBoxx Facebook Messenger and a bot will analyze the image using the DeepFashion API (uses a convolutional neural network to categorize clothing items)
 * Bot will return options to the user and they have to select what clothing item they want to purchase (because the API will return recognize multiple items of clothing in the picture)